dsobral/ADER17S/material/ADER17_practical.md

 Most genomes (particularly mamallian genomes) contain areas of low complexity, composed of repetitive sequences.
 In the case of short reads, sometimes these align to multiple regions in the genome equally well, making it impossible to know where the fragment came from.
 Longer reads are needed to overcome these difficulties, or in the absence of these, paired-end data can also be used.
 Some aligners (such as hisat or bwa) can use information from paired reads to help disambiguate some alignments.
 Information on paired reads is also added to the SAM/BAM file by most aligners when this data is used.

-**TASK**: In Galaxy, run hisat2 with the 20150821.A-2_BGVR_P218 example paired-end data against the prebuilt Drosophila genome.
+**TASK**: In Galaxy, run Hisat2 with the 20150821.A-2_BGVR_P218 example paired-end data against the prebuilt Drosophila genome.

 In the guilgur folder, you'll have data extracted from [Guilgur et al, 2014](https://elifesciences.org/content/3/e02181).
 In this Drosophila melanogaster dataset, we have two conditions (WT and mut), with two replicates for each (note that nowadays, it is more common to use 3 or more replicates).
 To make it quick to run, we have extracted data for a very limited set of genes.
+This data is already of good quality, ready to align.

 **TASK**: In Galaxy, upload all R1 files from the guilgur folder, and run Hisat2 on them using the Drosophila genome that is already prebuilt.

 **Hint**: You can rename an item in you history by pressing the Edit Attributes button ![edit](images/edit.jpg).
 Renaming files may come in handy later.

+**TASK**: Run the command 'hisat2-build' with the Drosophila genome you downloaded previously.
+If you have another genome of interest, do it also with that genome.

+**TASK** Run the command 'hisat2' to align one of the guilgur datasets eg. mut_lib1_R1.fq.gz.
+Notice that Hisat2 on the command line generates a sam file.

+**Hint** To convert a sam file to bam, you need samtools.
+You can combine samtools with hisat to generate a BAM file immediately: 'hisat2 -x Drosophila_melanogaster.BDGP6.dna.toplevel.hisat2 -U mut_lib1_R1.fq.gz | samtools view -Sb - | samtools sort - -o mut_lib1_R1.bam; samtools index mut_lib1_R1.bam'.

-To have a more realistic dataset, we will also use data from Trapnell and colleagues (Trapnell et. al, 2012), where the authors created an artificial Drosophila melanogaster dataset with 2 conditions and 3 replicates each, where 300 genes were perturbed in-silico.
+To have a more realistic dataset, we will also use data from Trapnell and colleagues [(Trapnell et. al, 2012)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3334321/), where the authors created an artificial Drosophila melanogaster dataset with 2 conditions and 3 replicates each, where 300 genes were perturbed in-silico.
 The original "raw" data and processed files can be found [here](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE32038).

-**TASK**: In Galaxy, upload all R1 files from the Trapnell dataset, and run Hisat2 on them using the Drosophila genome that is already prebuilt.
-If you have your own dataset, you can try running one of your samples.
+**TASK**: Use Hisat2 on all the R1 files from the Trapnell dataset, either in Galaxy (using the Drosophila genome that is already prebuilt) or in the command line.
+If you have your own dataset, you can try running Hisat2 with your samples.

-**TASK** Run the command 'hisat2-build' with the Drosophila genome.
-If you have another genome of interest, do it also with that genome.

-**TASK** Run the command 'hisat2' to align all the R1 files from the Trapnell dataset TODOTODOTODO

 # <a id="LO6">Learning Outcome 6: Assess the general quality of the alignments and detect possible problems</a>